“Budget Promises: Beyond Parliament” is a pioneering online platform that tracks the government’s performance in delivering on its budget promises.

 By giving the public access to the answers to these questions, the platform aims to

-BudgetPromises.Org tracks new expenditure proposals or ‘promises’ in the Budget Speech (listed in Annex 2 of the speech) which have an allocation of over LKR 1,000 million.
-In 2017, the platform tracked 37 proposals valued at LKR 116,910 million.
-In 2018, the platform tracks 38 promises with a total value of LKR 149,350 million.
+BudgetPromises.Org tracks new expenditure proposals or ‘promises’ in the Budget Speech (listed in Annex 2 of the Speech) which have an allocation of over LKR 500 million.
+In 2019, the platform also begun tracking policy proposals, such as changes to legislation and regulations, which do not have an expenditure allocation.

 This tracks to what extent the government is saying what it is doing about each promise.
 It measures the government’s level of disclosure of information about the implementation of each promise.
-The tracker uses information obtained via (i) relevant government websites; (ii) visits to government agencies; and (iii) requests filed under the Right to Information (RTI) Act.
+The tracker uses information obtained via relevant government websites and requests filed under the Right to Information (RTI) Act.
+In 2017 and 2018, information was also collected via visits to government agencies and informal requests with the agencies.
+However, this method of information collection has been discontinued.

 The mid-year assessment measures the extent to which the government has been open about disclosing information on the implementation of the first six months of progress on budget promises.
 The year-end assessment measures the government’s openness on disclosing information on progress for the full year.